 Assessments for each academic unit within the degree are designed to enable learners meet Social Work England Education and Training Standards and to work towards the six Social Work England Professional Standards in doing this Apprentices will have the opportunity to apply the academic theory to their own organisation and role, and assessment types are varied to reflect different learning styles and include group/individual presentations, digital stories, essays, case studies, reflective case recordings and reports.
-However, in order to ensure that all learners have an opportunity to prepare for the End Point Assessment, one assessment at each level must be a formal written assignment and one an individual presentation.
-For example, Law, Rights and Safeguarding, is assessed via an "open book" examination where learners can take text books and prepared notes (in accordance with Exam Regulations).
-This assessment again is preparation for the End Point Assessment.
-In Applied Social Research and Evaluation for Practice learners are encouraged to link this to their social work practice and its application in their organisation.
+In order to ensure that all learners have an opportunity to prepare for the End Point Assessment we have range of ways we will assess you, including written work, presentations and an exam.

-Professional Development Portfolio on E-Assessor/PICS
+Professional Development Portfolio on Smart Assessor

-Apprentices will develop and maintain a digital portfolio on E-Assessor, throughout the programme capturing the knowledge, skills and behaviours developed throughout the programme, and in particular those developed in the workplace and contrasting learning settings.
-You will also use E-Assessor to capture and evidence your "Off the Job Learning".
-The 'E-Assessor' digital portfolio allows learners to demonstrate their development against the apprenticeship standards, through high quality evidence from the workplace and academic assessments.
+Apprentices will develop and maintain a digital portfolio on Smart Assessor, throughout the programme capturing the knowledge, skills and behaviours developed throughout the programme, and in particular those developed in the workplace and contrasting learning settings.
+You will also use Smart Assessor to capture and evidence your "Off the Job Learning".
+The 'Smart Assessor' digital portfolio allows learners to demonstrate their development against the apprenticeship standards, through high quality evidence from the workplace and academic assessments.